Department of Computational and Data Sciences

 - How do you pre-process data at large volumes in preparation for machine learning using distributed processing systems on the cloud, such as Apache Spark?

-- How do you perform scalable training for both classic and deep learning using distributed training patterns and platforms such as parameter server, model/pipeline parallelism, federated learning, SparkML and DistDGL?
+- How do you perform scalable training for both classic and deep learning using distributed training patterns and platforms such as parameter server, model/pipeline parallelism, federated learning, SparkML, Pytorch Distributed and DistDGL?
 How do we serve model inferencing at scale on distributed systems, including LLMs and GNNs?

 - How do you process fast and linked data for applications such as Internet of Things (IoT) and fintech using platforms such as Kafka, Spark Streaming and Giraph?